Friedrich Rupp

 Friedrich "Frieder" Rupp (26 November 1917 – 15 May 1943) was a Luftwaffe ace and recipient of the Knight's Cross of the Iron Cross during World War II.
 The Knight's Cross of the Iron Cross was awarded to recognise extreme battlefield bravery or successful military leadership.
-Friedrich Rupp was shot down on 15 May 1943 over the North Sea, he was posthumously promoted to Oberleutnant.
+Rupp was shot down on 15 May 1943 over the North Sea, he was posthumously promoted to Oberleutnant.
 During his career he was credited with 52 victories, 50 over the Eastern Front and 2 over the Western Front.

+Summary of career

+Aerial victory claims

+Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 51 aerial victory claims, plus one further unconfirmed claim, all but one four-engined heavy bomber were claimed on the Eastern Front.